-The rest of the fields are optional but it would look nice if you fill out everything so that attendees can learn more about the background of your speakers.
+The rest of the fields are optional, but it would look nice if you fill out everything so attendees can learn more about the background of your speakers.
 These are the other fields you can add:

-Bio - a short description about the speaker, you can add links, images, and videos here.
+Bio - a short description of the speaker, you can add links, images, and videos here.

 Profile Picture - 200 x 200 pixels jpeg, png, or gif